ruggeri/tech-notes/programming-languages/rust/the-rust-programming-language-notes.md

 I am realizing I can merge the roles of `WorkerWorker` and `WorkerManager`...

+## Macros

+Two kinds of macros: `macro_rules!`, which works on syntax matching arms, and "procedural macros" that work via `derive`.

+`macro_rules!` are a fair bit like macros in C. Procedural macros are actually functions written in Rust that consume the AST, producing a token stream.
+There are some tools like `quote!` and `stringify!` to help you.

+Right now, the only way to do procedural macros is via `derive`.

+I won't look into these more at present.
+They are pretty sophisticated, and not ergonomic.
+The Rust people seem to want to evolve macros substantially; they do not appear to be in a settled state.

 ## TODO

 Wow there sure is a lot to read about Rust...